Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ![Capture of VS Code, "input values.yaml" file on left under "community-edition" highlighted in purple.](img/beginnersguide/image74.png)

 c.
 Enter these values as described below.
 Warning: Only change the lines that you are instructed to change.
 Do not change any line that you do not know what it does.
 In all cases, make sure your entry is between the quote marks (“) in VS Code with no extra spaces.

 i.
 For HUB_DOMAIN: your domain purchased from Porkbun

 ii.
-For ADM_EMAIL: Your **real, private** account. 🤔 Advice: This email account becomes the Admin of everything so choose the email you can reliably get into.
+For ADM_EMAIL: Your **real, private** account.
+> 🤔 Advice: This email account becomes the Admin of everything so choose the email you can reliably get into.

 ![Capture of VS Code, input-values.yaml file.
 Line 2: ADM_EMAIL: "admin@example.com" is highlighted with text: Click here and type your domain.](img/beginnersguide/image75.png)

 iii.
 For Namespace: ”hcce’”\<- Leave that

 iv.
 For the SMTP_SERVER and the following SMTP lines, retrieve your Scaleway **Host**, **Port**, **Username**, and **Secret Key** entries that you saved from Step 7.

 a.
 Server -> SMTP_SERVER: paste in **the server** you saved from Step 7 Set up SMTP email service, Part 4, Step 1.

 b.
 Port -> SMTP_PORT: enter **2587**

 c.
 Username -> SMTP_USER: paste in the **Username** you saved from Step 7, Set up SMTP email service Part 4, Step 1

 d.
-Password -> SMTP_PASS: paste in the **Secret Key** you saved from Step 7 Set up SMTP email, Part 4, Step 15.💡Tip: Make sure you are using your Scaleway Username and Secret Key, not your Access Key ID.
+Password -> SMTP_PASS: paste in the **Secret Key** you saved from Step 7 Set up SMTP email, Part 4, Step 15.
+> 💡 Tip: Make sure you are using your Scaleway Username and Secret Key, not your Access Key ID.

 d.
 For SKETCHFAB\_API\_KEY: ”?”

 Get your API from your Sketchfab account.
 Wait, doesn’t this link your Sketchfab account to *any* use in your Hub?
 No, this API key allows access to Sketchfab, it doesn’t connect with any value to your personal Sketchfab account.
-Why are you doing this? 🤔 Advice: Sketchfab linkage is one of the most fun aspects of Hubs.
+Why are you doing this?
+> 🤔 Advice: Sketchfab linkage is one of the most fun aspects of Hubs.
 You and your users will enjoy this feature.

 i.
 Log into [Sketchfab](https://sketchfab.com/).
 Select your **profile icon** in the upper right corner.
 Select ‘**Settings**’.